JamFfm/TFTDisplay/README.md

 | -          | -            | 8HV       8LV  | -              | -

-Instead of the Powersuppy it is possible to use 5v of RASPI.
+Instead of the Powersupply it is possible to use 5v of RASPI.
 It is also possible to connect the display without the LevelShifter.
 It is the same wiring but leave out the Level Shifter and do not use the 5V powersuppy connection.

 # Installation